Using Laser Treatments to Relieve Vaginal Dryness

 If you are troubled by vaginal dryness or experience pain during sex, burning during urination, or frequent urinary tract infections, you are not alone, and you may be an excellent candidate for laser vaginal treatment.
 Although the aforementioned symptoms are most common in menopausal women, they are also often experienced by younger women, particularly those who are undergoing breast cancer treatment.
 Drug-free, non-surgical laser treatments are not contraindicated in combination with other therapies.

 While there are a number of topical creams, lubricants, and moisturizers that claim to relieve vaginal dryness, one of the most effective treatments for vaginal atrophy is right here in Toronto at Dr. Cory Torgerson’s Facial Plastic Surgery & Laser Centre.
 We are proud to offer the advanced Fotona Smooth Mode erbium laser for the treatment of vaginal dryness and a number of other vaginal rejuvenation procedures.
 This innovative technology delivers unparalleled results in a gentle yet efficient manner.
-To learn more about this laser procedure or any other gynaecology treatments available, please contact our clinic to schedule a complimentary consultation with our certified FPMRS (Female Pelvic Medicine and Reconstructive Surgeon/Urogynecologist)
+To learn more about this laser procedure or any other gynaecology treatments available, please contact our clinic to schedule a consultation with our certified FPMRS (Female Pelvic Medicine and Reconstructive Surgeon/Urogynecologist)

 The First Step Of Your Journey Begins With A Conversation

 We'll Get Back to You Within 1 Business Day.

 - What’s the Difference Between the IntimaLase Procedure and the IncontiLase Procedure?